 Find the next non-NULL row in a series with SQL

-Have you heard of our Masterclass workshops?
-Here is a Masterclass special from your SQL trainer, Lukas Eder.
+Here is another SQL special from jOOQ inventor Lukas Eder.
 Looking at a time series of data points where certain events happen, there are several issues that can occur.
 Here’s how you can deal with those problems.

 Find the next non-NULL row in a series with SQL